ChrisofAllTrades/Ht23-Agilt-projektarbete/README.md

 # API
-Proof of concept.
-Script queries Species Observation System API and pulls the first 100 observations of spotted nutcracker in the year 2023.
-It then stores it in a Pandas dataframe and saves the data to data.csv.
+Queries SOS API for taxa and observation data and stores it in a database for querying.

+### Remove FastAPI and pymongo ###